Guidelines

 Superior (S+, S, S-), Excellent (E), Good (G).
 Absolutely no E+/-, G +/-

-At this level the goal is performance experience leading to competition-enabled students.
-Ratings and comments should build a sense of confidence and success.
+In this event, ratings and comments should build a sense of confidence and success.

 S+ : Musically outstanding performance.